 | Ryobi PBLID02 | 1,800 in-lbs | 3,200 | 2.9 lbs | ~$99 (bare) |

 This one is closer than you'd expect.
 The Ryobi PBLID02 actually wins on rated torque, and for driving deck screws, structural screws, or lag bolts, it punches above its price.
-The Makita XDT16 is more refined — 4-mode torque control gives it precision the Ryobi lacks — but for pure DIY driving, either gets the job done.
+The Makita XDT16 is more refined -- 4-mode torque control gives it precision the Ryobi lacks -- but for pure DIY driving, either gets the job done.
+The Makita's tighter impact mechanism produces a noticeably smoother driving feel and better cam-out resistance at the end of the drive stroke.

 Winner: Ryobi on torque-per-dollar.
 Makita on control and refinement.